anaumghori/MemoryVault/technical_writeup.md

 - **React Hooks Layer:** The entire system is abstracted away from the UI by a simple React hook, `useGemmaModel`.
 This hook provides components with the model's current status (e.g., loading, ready, error) and clean functions to interact with it, making it easy to build features like the AI Chat.

 A critical part of the implementation is how the app leverages Gemma's native multimodal capabilities to understand both text and images.
-When a user submits a prompt with an image, the request flows through our system to deliver a truly contextual response:
+When a user submits a prompt with an image, the request flows through our system to deliver a truly contextual response.
-1. The text prompt and the image's local file path are passed from the UI to the `ModelManager`.
-2. The request is sent across the native bridge to our `GemmaBridgeModule.kt` module.
-3. The Kotlin module initiates a special inference session with the model's vision modality enabled.
-4. It then loads the user's image from its file path, converts it into a format that MediaPipe can process (`MPImage`), and adds both the image and the text prompt to the session.
-5. Finally, the module requests a response from Gemma, which generates text based on the combined context of the user's words and the contents of the image.

 # Techstack / Technologies
 **Core Framework:**